-- – click this button to open the iPoint calendar where you can see the work orders displayed as events. [ Read More ]
+- – click this button to open the iPoint calendar, where you can see the work orders displayed as events.

-On the Details tab, you can track your time and change the status of the work order.
+On the Details tab, you can track your time and change the work order status.

-- Status – use this dropdown menu to select what the status of the work order is.
+- Status – use this dropdown menu to select the status of the work order.
 The status is also updated automatically when a technician checks in to the “working” status.
-And on check out the status will automatically adjust to the “done” status.
+And on check out, the status will automatically adjust to the “done” status.
 These statuses are defined by a system administrator in Settings > Pop Up Lists > Work Order Status.

 - Click the Check In button to start tracking time worked.
 Here is what happens when you clock in: